Green-Software-Foundation/learn-platform/README.md

 # learn.greensoftware.foundation

-This is an internal project of the [Green Software Foundation ](https://greensoftware.foundation/) covering the development of a new learning platform to replace the existing learn.greensoftware.foundation website
+This is an internal project of the [Green Software Foundation ](https://greensoftware.foundation/) covering the development of a new learning platform to evolve the existing [learn.greensoftware.foundation](https://learn.greensoftware.foundation/) website.

 # Contributing